Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Bioheat lagging models

-There have been many works on viscoelastic properties of the biological tissues, but the coupled thermal and mechanical behavior of the biological tissues based on the viscoelastic theory has been investigated recently and the dual-phase-lag thermo-viscoelastic model is developed~\cite{XLi2020}.
-Further, the transient behavior in tumor and normal tissues have been studied.
+There have been many works on the viscoelastic properties of biological tissues.
+However, the coupled thermal and mechanical behavior of the biological tissues based on the viscoelastic theory has been investigated recently, and the dual-phase-lag thermo-viscoelastic model is developed \cite{XLi2020}.
+Further, the transient behavior in tumor and normal tissues have also been studied.
 It has been reported that although the absolute values of displacement and stress are smaller in comparison to the obtained values from the conventional thermoelastic model, the viscoelastic parameter has little effect on the value of the temperature.

-This means that during the hyperthermia treatment for the cases with the same thickness and time parameters, the thermal deformation damage of thermoelastic model is more serious than that of the thermo-viscoelastic model.
-In this study, it is contemplated that the tumor and normal tissues have linearly viscoelastic properties.
-It has been also emphasized that to reach the more realistic results, an extension to the non-linear generalized thermo-viscoelastic model should be performed.
-On the other hand, the thermomechanical interactions in anisotropic soft tissues, are studied using a new boundary element algorithm~\cite{MAFahmy2018}.
-The governing equations are based on the dual-phase-lag bioheat transfer (DPLBHT) and the Biot's theory.
+This means that during the hyperthermia treatment for the cases with the same thickness and time parameters, the thermal deformation damage of the thermoelastic model is more severe than that of the thermo-viscoelastic model.
+In this study, it is considered that the tumor and normal tissues have linear viscoelastic properties.
+It has been also emphasized that an extension to the nonlinear generalized thermo-viscoelastic model should be performed to reach more realistic results.
+On the other hand, the thermomechanical interactions in anisotropic soft tissues are studied using a new boundary element algorithm \cite{MAFahmy2018}.
+The governing equations are based on the DPL bioheat transfer and Biot's theory.
 Both equations are solved independently.
 First, the temperature distribution is found by solving the DPLBHT equation with the Boundary Element Method (BEM).
-Secondly, by resolving the mechanical equation with the convolution quadrature boundary element method (CQBEM), the displacement components distributions are obtained.
-The CQBEM with low CPU and low memory usage, is a suitable technique for handling the soft tissues with complicated shapes.
-The subsequent set of the bioheat and mechanical linear equations are solved via transpose-free quasi-minimal residual (TFQMR) solver which implements dual threshold incomplete LU factorization preconditioner to improve the total CPU time.
-A good consistency between the obtained BEM results and that of the analytical, FDM and FEM is reported.
+Secondly, the displacement components distributions are obtained by resolving the mechanical equation with the convolution quadrature boundary element method (CQBEM).
+The CQBEM with low CPU and low memory usage is a suitable technique for handling soft tissues with complicated shapes.
+The subsequent bioheat and mechanical linear equations are solved via a transpose-free quasi-minimal residual (TFQMR) solver that implements a dual-threshold incomplete LU factorization preconditioner to improve the total CPU time.
+Good consistency between the obtained BEM results and that of the analytical, FDM, and FEM is reported.